Georgia Aquarium: Whale sharks

-The aquarium was designed around a 6.3 million US gallon (24,000 m^{3}) whale shark exhibit, making it the first institution outside of Asia that houses the giant species.
+The aquarium was designed around a 6.3 e6USgal whale shark exhibit, making it the first institution outside of Asia that houses the giant species.

 The whale sharks' importation from Taiwan (by air, truck, and boat) had never been attempted previously.
 They were taken from Taiwan's annual fishing kill quota, under which they would have been eaten had they not been purchased by the aquarium.
 The aquarium's most famous specimens were four young sharks named Ralph, Norton, Alice, and Trixie, after the primary characters from The Honeymooners.
 Ralph and Norton died in 2007.